 Timeline and Implementation

 The nationwide legislation update for England is still in the planning phase.
 Landlords need to stay up to date with the latest developments and consult official government sources for accurate information regarding the proposed changes.
-The legislation's passing date is uncertain due to ongoing discussions and necessary changes.
+The legislation's timeline is uncertain due to ongoing discussions and necessary changes.

 Parties Concerned